Straightening & Anti-Frizz Smoothing Keratin hairsalon treatments differences.

 As this is a fashionable active ingredient, alternatives to animal keratin have been researched.
 It could be available from vegetable sources.
 This phytokeratin is a complex blend created by synthesising free plant amino acids such as wheat proteins (gluten), corn, soybean and proteins.

-Not that bad at all, Ha!.
-This rich amino-acids substance relatively close match the one found in our nails and hair.
+Not that bad at all, Ha!
+This rich amino acid substance relatively closely matches the one found in our nails and hair.
 It’s known that this exogenous origin can be as good as the animal origin.

-The phytokeratin is structurally different from the “true” Keratin, and it does not allow for the same strengthening-sheathing effect.
+The phytokeratin is structurally different from the “true” Keratin and does not allow for the same strengthening-sheathing effect.
 However, we are sure that the “keratin-like” trend, so efficiently used by the marketing departments, is here to stay for the foreseeable future.

 Not equally created!